pk-sarker/spark/RDD.md

 ```

 #### Filter
 Filter return a new RDD containing only the elements that satisfy a predicate.
+The `filter()` transformation takes in a function and returns an RDD that only has elements that pass the `filter()` function.
 ```scala
 def filter(f: T => Boolean): RDD[T]
 ```